Max Kless

 You are reading a spec.
 A notification arrives.
 You flick over.
 You return.
 You try to regain the thread.
 It takes longer than you admit.

-This is where FOMO grows teeth.
+Here’s where FOMO grows teeth.
 A fragmented mind is easier to nudge.
 A mind with residue is easier to hook, because it already feels behind.
 “Just check” becomes a micro-escape from the discomfort of unfinished work, even though it adds more unfinished work.

 The anxiety of being online looks like an individual problem.
 It behaves like a systems problem.
 The user feels weak.
 The environment is simply expensive.